In which structure turns out to be a courtesy.

 There's a communication framework called The Minto Pyramid Principle that business schools and consulting firms love to teach.
 Lead with the conclusion.
 Stack your supporting arguments beneath it.
 Build a pyramid, tip first.

 The idea is sound.
-The metaphor is a bit lifeless.
+The metaphor is wrong.

 A pyramid is a finished object, inert.
 You admire it from a distance.
-Few walk up to a pyramid and thinks about the labor of placing each block, the angles that had to hold, the foundation that had to be right before anything above it mattered.
-A pyramid just sits there, looking inevitable.
+A pyramid is a finished object.
+You admire it from a distance.
+No one thinks about the labor of placing each block, or the foundation that had to hold before anything above it mattered.
+It just sits there, looking inevitable.

 Fences are different.

 When wire sags, the instinct is to tighten it.
 Add more data.
-More slides and more connective explanation.
+More slides.
+More explanation.
 But wire strung between weak posts just pulls them closer together until the whole thing collapses inward.
-The fix is only sometimes more wire.
-The fix is more often fewer, stronger posts, driven deeper.
+The fix is stronger posts, driven deeper.

-There's something honest about a fence that a pyramid can't offer.
 Fences age.
-They weather.
-A post that seemed solid when you set it shifts after a hard season, and you have to decide whether to reinforce it or pull it and start over.
-Arguments do the same thing.
+A post that felt solid when you set it shifts after a hard season.
+You either reinforce it or pull it out and start over.
+Arguments do the same.
 The case you made six months ago may have settled in the soil differently than you expected.
 Some posts hold.
 Some need resetting.

 And fences have to be walked.
 You check them by moving along the line, post by post, testing each one, looking for where the wire has gone slack or a post has started to lean.
 Finance people use the same language when they talk about "walking" a model build: stepping through each assumption in sequence, checking whether the logic still holds under pressure.
 The walk is where you find the weakness.
 Not from a distance, not from the top of a pyramid looking down, but up close, with your hands on it.